 Now that we’ve established why some whiskeys are more flammable than others, let’s apply that knowledge to some of the most popular brands on the market.

-McDowell’s (42.8% ABV) - This is an Indian drinks producer that has its spirits (including whiskey) manufactured in the United States).
-Whilst this whiskey does have a slightly higher alcohol content level than the average of 40%, it is still not high enough to be considered dangerously flammable.
+McDowell’s (42.8% ABV) - This is a brand that originated in India and is now manufactured by United Spirits Limited, part of the Diageo family.
+While this whiskey does have a slightly higher alcohol content level than the average of 40%, it is still not high enough to be considered dangerously flammable.

 Jack Daniel’s (40% ABV) - A household name for anyone living in the United States, Jack Daniel’s is the country’s most popular whiskey producer.
 The average alcohol content of these drinks mean they won’t be dangerously flammable.

-Jim Beam (40% ABV) - Similar to Jack Daniel’s, Jim Beam is a very well known and popular whiskey in the US.
+Jim Beam (40% ABV) - Similar to Jack Daniel’s, Jim Beam is a very well known and popular whiskey in the United States.
 It also carries a standard alcohol content, meaning it won’t pose much of a fire hazard.

 Jameson (40% ABV) - This Irish whiskey is popular all over the world and is often regarded as a less fancy option.
 It also carries a normal alcohol content level, making it safe around open flames.